 Let’s begin with downhill skiing.
 The last time we were skiing was roughly four years ago in St. Anton am Arlberg, Austria but that trip sort of doesn’t count because there was almost literally no snow.

-For this trip to Whistler and for the first time in our lives, we stayed in an Airbnb apartment located at the base of Blackcomb mountain that was “ski in, ski out”.
+For this trip to Whistler and for the first time in our lives, we stayed in an apartment located at the base of Blackcomb mountain that was “ski-in, ski-out”.
 We arrived about 2.5 hours later than expected because of an ill-advised Sat Nav.
-The directions it provided took us through Vancouver and between the 45 minute wait at the primary border station (Peace Arch) and the 75 minutes we spent sitting in traffic trying to get through Vancouver (literally sat through 4 rounds of traffic lots to move one block), our trip went from an estimated four hours to six-and-a-half.
+The directions it provided took us through Vancouver and between the 45-minute wait at the primary border station (Peace Arch) and the 75 minutes we spent sitting in traffic trying to get through Vancouver (literally sat through 4 rounds of traffic lots to move one block), our trip went from an estimated four hours to six-and-a-half.